 did with my class

-understood what she was talking about!
-It really helped for me
+she was talking about!
+It really helped for me to talk with

 It's been a pleasure working with you Sheri, as well as your sister, your mother, 2 aunts, and 3 cousins over the years- what a wonderful family!